owickstrom/wickstrom.tech/src/_posts/2018-10-26-writing-a-screencast-video-editor-in-haskell.md

 ### Type-Indexed State Machines

-I had a curiousity itching when starting this project that I decided to scratch.
+I had a curiosity itching when starting this project that I decided to scratch.
 Last year I worked on porting [the Idris ST library](http://docs.idris-lang.org/en/latest/st/), providing a way to encode type-indexed state machines in GHC Haskell.
 The library is called